-The Tort Law was promulgated by the SCNPC on December 26, 2009 and became effective on July 1, 2010.
-In May 2020, the NPC promulgated the Civil Code of the People's Republic of China, which became effective on January 1, 2021 and replaced the Tort Law.
-Under Civil Code of the People's Republic of China, internet users and internet service providers shall bear tortious liability in the event they infringe upon other people's civil rights and interests through the internet.
-Where an internet user is infringing upon the civil rights or interests of another person via internet, the injured party shall have the right to demand the relevant internet service provider to take necessary measures such as deleting the infringing content, etc. by serving the internet service provider a notice.
+In May 2020, the National People's Congress promulgated the PRC Civil Code, which became effective on January 1, 2021.
+Under the PRC Civil Code, internet users and internet service providers shall bear tortious liability in the event they infringe upon other people's civil rights and interests through the internet.
+Where an internet user is infringing upon the civil rights or interests of another person via internet, the injured party shall have the right to demand the internet service provider to take necessary measures such as deleting the infringing content, etc. by serving the internet service provider a notice.
 Where the internet service provider fails to take any necessary measures, it shall be jointly and severally liable with the internet user for any additional injury or damage incurred thereafter.
 Under the circumstance that the internet service provider is aware that an internet user is infringing upon the civil rights or interests of another person and fails to take necessary measures, the internet service provider shall be jointly liable for such infringement with such internet user.